-- a) The position of the ball. - b) The space in which they practice their swing approach to the ball, stance or runup.

-- c) Their intended line of play, or a reasonable extension of it beyond the hole or the ball. - d) The area where they are supposed to drop or place the ball.
+- 1. The position of the ball. - 2.
+The space in which they practice their swing approach to the ball, stance or run-up. - 3.
+Their intended line of play, or a reasonable extension of it beyond the hole or the ball. - 4.
+The area where they are supposed to drop or place the ball.